umisc/misc-website/README.md

 4.  **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
 This is where site (metadata) like the site title and description is specified, and where Gatsby plugins can be include from.
 (Check out the [config docs](https://www.gatsbyjs.org/docs/gatsby-config/) for more detail).

 5.  **`gatsby-node.js`**: This file is where Gatsby expects to find any usage of the [Gatsby Node APIs](https://www.gatsbyjs.org/docs/node-apis/) (if any).
 These allow customization/extension of default Gatsby settings affecting pieces of the site build process.
 Current usage of this file includes building pages from the markdown files in the `posts` directory.

+## 👨‍💻  Contributors

+Main contributor and maintainer - [Joseph](https://github.com/josephsurin) (joseph#8210 on Discord)

+## 🧐 Issues

+Any issues should be reported to Joseph via Discord or Slack or by making an issue in this repository.